stfbk/mig-t/README.md

 <details>
   <summary>Details</summary>
-You don't need to use IDEA to compile the project, you can install maven, go to the project direcotry `tool` mentioned before and type
+You don't have to use IDEA to compile the project, you can install maven, go to the project direcotry `tool` mentioned before and type

 ```bash
 mvn install